 In the interest of safety and security for our staff and visitors, the following practices are observed at the Royal Ontario Museum.
 Visit Accessibility for more information on Museum accessibility.

 Please do not bring large bags or parcels with you when visiting the Museum.
 In the event that you do have bags or parcels, please note the following:

 - All bags entering or leaving the Museum, including purses, are subject to inspection by Security staff.

 - Visitors are encouraged to check all large backpacks, bags, and parcels.
 Visitors with oversized items may be directed to coat check prior to purchasing admission or proceeding to the priority access point with online tickets.
-Bags and other oversized items may be checked free of charge, and a complimentary cloth bag may be obtained for a small deposit, for your convenience while visiting.
-A cost of $2.50 applies to each checked garment.
+Bags and other oversized items may be checked for $3, and a complimentary cloth bag may be obtained for a small deposit, for your convenience while visiting.
+A cost of $2.50 applies to each checked garment and $5 for luggage.

 - Visitors are required to carry large backpacks at their side.
 When worn, backpacks extend your personal space, which can put Museum artifacts and objects at risk.

 - Full size umbrellas are not permitted in the Museum.
 Collapsible umbrellas are permitted, providing they can be carried in a pocket or small bag.

 - Electronics, such as laptop computers, will be accepted by the Coat Check.
 Visitors may be asked to demonstrate that the device is in working order prior to checking it in.
 Visitors choosing to carry electronics on their person when entering the Museum may also be requested by Security staff to demonstrate that the device is functional.

 - Visitors are encouraged not to bring musical instruments to the Museum.
 Instruments may not enter the galleries, and must be checked at the Coat Check, subject to space availability.